 The profile background has always been hard to get just right.
 Make sure to align all of the content on the image to the left.
 This image is static; image maps and animation are not allowed.
 Most people recommend 2560 pixels and a height of 1600 pixels for this background.

 Perhaps the most exciting thing is the pinned Tweet!
 You used to have to pay $10,000 a month in Twitter ads to get this, but now it is yours for free.
 “Display the most important content on your profile.
 Select any of your Tweets to pin to the top of your profile timeline.
 Manage your pinned Tweets from the advertiser campaign dashboard.
 If you select more than one Tweet to pin, we will display the most popular Tweet.” – Twitter

 How will The New Twitter Look on the iPhone

 The new iPhone app looks very sleek.
-Also, on the iPad you will be able to view Twitter photos in full screen and swipe through them very easily.
+Also, on the iPad, you can view full-screen Twitter photos quickly and swipe through them.

-Overall, the new Twitter has a couple bells and whistles that you need to account for.
+Overall, the new Twitter has a couple of bells and whistles you need to account for.
 In summary, make sure you: